 100VV, 50/60HzHz

-Gifu Prefecture is generally very safe, with low crime rates and a friendly local population.
-However, as with any destination, it is important to take basic precautions to ensure a safe and enjoyable trip.
+Oita is generally a very safe destination for travelers.
+Crime rates are low, and the city is well-maintained and clean.
+However, as with any destination, it's important to be aware of your surroundings and take basic precautions to ensure a safe and enjoyable trip.

 Car, Bike, Scooter